pyk/pyk.sh/tutorials/2022-03-19-install-dapptools-on-macos-m1.md

     - dapptools
 ---

-This is my personal note on how to install dapptools on macOS M1 machine.
+**Update**: `dapp` is no longer maintained.
+It's recommended to use [Foundry][1] instead.

-### Requirements
+In this quick tutorial, I will show you how to install dapptools on your macOS M1.
+You will be able to use dapptools right away after this tutorial.

 Make sure you have enabled Rosetta on your macOS.